solrevdev/solrevdev.github.io/_posts/2020-06-07-archive-all-bookmarks-using-the-pocket-developer-api.md

 ## Generate Code Snippet

 For a quick and dirty solution, I used the Generate Code Snippet feature of the Rest Client Extension to get me the boilerplate code which I extended as below to loop until I had no more bookmarks left archiving them in batches of 100.

-Once you've sent a request as above, use shortcut Ctrl+Alt+C(Cmd+Alt+C for macOS), or right-click in the editor and then select Generate Code Snippet in the menu, or press F1 and then select/type Rest Client: Generate Code Snippet, it will pop up the language picklist, Select JavaScript then enter and your code will appear in a right-hand pane.
+Once you've sent a request as above, use shortcut <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>C</kbd> or <kbd>Cmd</kbd>+<kbd>Alt</kbd>+<kbd>C</kbd> for macOS, or right-click in the editor and then select Generate Code Snippet in the menu, or press <kbd>F1</kbd> and then select/type `Rest Client: Generate Code Snippet`, it will pop up the language picklist, Select `JavaScript` then enter and your code will appear in a right-hand pane.

 Below is that code slightly modified to iterate all unread items then archive them until all complete.

 You will need to replace `consumer_key` and `access_token` for the values you noted earlier.

 ```javascript